djipco/hpgl/README.md

 environment, you will need to install and use the [serialport](https://www.npmjs.com/package/serialport) module.
-If you want to use this library inside [Chrome Apps](https://developer.chrome.com/apps/about_apps) or [NW.js](http://nwjs.io/) applications, you will need the [browser-serialport](https://www.npmjs.com/package/browser-serialport) module instead.
+If you want to use this library inside [Chrome Apps](https://developer.chrome.com/apps/about_apps) or [NW.js](http://nwjs.io/) applications, you will need to install v2.1.0+ of the
+[browser-serialport](https://www.npmjs.com/package/browser-serialport) module instead.

 > *Note: it is possible to use `node-serialport` within NW.js and Electron projects but it needs to